 Essential oils have been used by almost every known culture for millennia.
 One of the oldest, and most familiar, references to essential oils appears in the book of Genesis (Ch.37 … a company of Ishmaelites came from Gilead with their camels bearing spicery and balm and myrrh, going to carry it down to Egypt.)
 LAter on, Genesis closes on a somber note with the internment of Joseph’s father, Jacob.
 (Gen 50:2) The physicians that Joseph brought with him from Egypt embalmed him.
 Such embalming in the Egyptian manner would certainly have been performed with many essential oils and their resins – of which Frankincense, Myrhh, and Cedar would definitely, have been used.

 Still older texts from the civilizations of Sumer and Akkad specifically mention Cistus, Myrrh and Frankincense as being extensively used and traded in these cultures A long list of oils have been shown to be invaluable in daily life, healthcare, and ceremonial occasions.

 As shown in the thousands of tablets discovered in the region, Babylonian civilization routinely placed MASSIVE orders for Cedarwood, Myrhh, and Cypress.
 All the while, the Egyptians were, by far, the most prolific consumers of oils and resins from around the ancient world.
 Mysteriously, references have even been found, in Egyptian texts, of a resin from the Mayan world, identified as ‘Copal’, which is routinely used in Maya ceremonies.
 But, is not available in the middle east.
 How they knew of - and sourced this uncommon resin remains a bit of a mystery

 Did You Know?

 For the majority of ancient history, Frankincense was considered more valuable than gold.
 Likewise, Myrhh was considered a substance of great value; often compared to silver.
-In the ancient world, essential oil blends, used for spiritually-proscribed annointings were forbidden for common use as they were considered too valuable and precious.
+In the ancient world, essential oil blends, used for spiritually-proscribed annointings and medicinal purposes were often forbidden for casual use as they were considered too valuable and precious.